orientechnologies/orientdb-docs/release/3.1/What-is-new-in-OrientDB-3.1.md

 - WAL - all segments of WAL have an equal size which fixes the issue with disk overflow in case of long-running transactions. - New option storage.wal.keepSingleSegment (false by default) is introduced to drastically decrease restore time after the crash.
 - Shadow copy strategy was implemented on-disk cache level to improve storage durability.
 - Write disk cache uses asynchronous IO during file writes to improve write throughput by leveraging parallelization potential of SSDs  and decrease latency during write throughputs.
+- With OrientDB v 3.1 new record serializer is introduced.
+New serializer reduces size of record stored on physical device, and hence it increases query processing speed.

 ### Transparent Data Encryption